Spanair..

 -To express a prediction

-example: The year 3000 will be a very interestin
+example: The year 3000 will be a very interesting year.

 Is used to express offens too.